 What happens in a session?

 Each session is shaped by your needs, so we make our own path as we go rather than following a typical structure.
-We will probably speak for some of the time but we might also find ways to work with the breath, sounding, movement, guided somatic awareness, art making, play, being with nature, and relational bodywork, or in any other ways we choose that allow you to discover what perhaps cannot be said very easily.
+We will probably speak for some of the time but we might also find ways to work with the breath, sounding, relational movement, guided somatic awareness, art making, play, being with and aware of the other-than-human, or in any other ways we choose that allow you to discover what perhaps cannot be said very easily.
 Whichever channels we use, my approach encourages you to trust and learn from your own experience.

 This supports your personal development and growth through: